godsonizuogu/product_desc_classifier/README.md

 ## Model Saving

-The final Ridge Classifier model was saved using joblib/pickle, ensuring reproducibility and easy deployment.
+The final Ridge Classifier model was saved using joblib, ensuring reproducibility and easy deployment.